 Getting Started

-If you are new to Rcpp, then the following resources provide a helpful introduction:
+If you are new to Rcpp and / or the C++ programming language, the following resources provide a helpful introduction:

 - Rcpp: Seamless R and C++ Integration